corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/time-windows.md

 section_menu: corda-5-beta
 ---

 Every transaction includes a *time window*: the transaction can only be committed during that window.
 Times in transactions are specified as time windows and not absolute times.
-Time windows can be either open-ended or fully-bounded:
+Transaction time windows must have one of the following:

-* **Open-ended:** Specify the time window as only before or after a particular time.
+* a start time and an end time
-* **Fully-bounded:** Specify both a before and an after time.
+* only an end time

-{{< warning >}}
+{{< note >}}
-A time window for a valid Corda transaction must specify an end time.
-For more information, see [Why is an end time required](#why-is-an-end-time-required).
+Corda requires every transaction to be completed within a specified time, and thus requires a time window that at least specifies an end time.
+The end time can be long (for example, three months), but must be defined.
+This is required to implement a more efficient notary protocol where the notary only tracks valid input states.
-{{</ warning >}}
+{{< /note >}}

 The notary cluster acts as the timestamping authority.
 It verifies that a transaction occurred during a specific time window before notarizing it.